If the mind is like a muscle, Blythe Rinehart-Pimentel's brain has been lifting weights this summer. Laura Hernandez's is resting between sets.

 Each summer, some children have the chance to explore their interests and keep their minds sharp, while others do not.
 The cost of top-notch programs can be a stretch, even for families with means.
 And as districts cut back on summer school, children from poor families are even less likely to experience those learning opportunities -- though they may need them the most.

 Blythe has some free time to play with other kids in her Oakland foothills neighborhood (and sleep in the treehouse next door) -- but not much.
-Her carefully crafted summer schedule included a family trip to Boston, German camp, a chemistry lab course, soccer camp, sleep-away Girl Scout camp and, as always,
+Her carefully crafted summer schedule included a family trip to Boston, German camp, a chemistry lab course, soccer camp, sleep-away Girl Scout camp and, as always, a week with her parents on a quiet California beach, unwinding before she goes back to school.

 "I actually learn quite a bit during summer," she said.
 "I think I learn just about as much as I learn in school sometimes."